-The majority of critical historians agree on basic facts about Jesus’s death, the origin of the belief in Jesus’s resurrection, and the beginning of the church:
+The vast majority of historians agree on basic facts about Jesus’s death, the origin of the belief in Jesus’s resurrection, and the beginning of the church:

 1. Joseph of Arimathea buried Jesus’s body in a tomb.
 No one would invent a notable individual and leader among the Jews when they would be exposed and charged of deceiving people.

 2. Women found Jesus’s tomb empty on the third day.
-The disciples would not likely invent that they locked themselves in a room while women went to the tomb and witnessed a central evidence of Jesus’s resurrection.
+The disciples would not likely invent that they locked themselves in a room while fellow women went to the tomb and witnessed a central evidence of Jesus’s resurrection.

 3. Opponents like James and Paul converted when they experienced Jesus bodily risen from the dead.
 Paul persecuted the church and voted to execute believers of Jesus Christ until one day he saw Jesus resurrected.
 This is Paul’s confession of his conversion (Gal 1:11–17).
 Jesus’s brothers also converted and became preachers of the Gospel (Acts 1:14; 1 Cor 9:5; 15:5–8).